Nuathoranee Thongracha

 Satien Sangthong (เสถียร สังข์ทอง; born October 25, 1971), known professionally as Nuathoranee Thongracha (เหนือธรณี ทองราชา), is a Thai former professional Muay Thai fighter.
 He never won a Lumpinee Stadium or Rajadamnern Stadium title but defeated multiple champions.
 Nicknamed the "Wild Rhino", he was famous during the 1980s and 1990s for his aggressive style.

 Career

 Nuathoranee is considered one of the most successful kickboxers in the late 1980s and 1990s under events organized by popular promoter Songchai Rattanasuban.

-The famous opponents he has fought against include Namphon Nongkeepahuyuth, Namkabuan Nongkeepahuyuth, Kongtoranee Payakaroon, Den Muangsurin, Samranthong Kiatbanchong, Jongsanan Fairtex, Orono Por Muang Ubon, Ritthichai Lookchaomaesaitong, Sangtiennoi Sor.Rungroj, Chandet Sor Prantalay, Wangchannoi Sor Palangchai, Superlek Sorn E-Sarn, Mathee Jadeepitak, Rajasak Sor.Vorapin.
+The famous opponents he has fought against include Kongtoranee Payakaroon, Wangchannoi Sor Palangchai, Jaroenthong Kiatbanchong, Namkabuan Nongkeepahuyuth, Therdkiat Sitthepitak, Pairot Wor.Wolapon, Namphon Nongkeepahuyuth, Superlek Sorn E-Sarn, Jongsanan Fairtex, Sakmongkol Sithchuchok, Mathee Jadeepitak, Chandet Sor Prantalay, Sangtiennoi Sor.Rungroj, Orono Por.MuangUbon, and Rajasak Sor.Vorapin.

-In his fight with Den Muangsurin in 1993, he sent Den down for an eight count twice but lost the bout by technical knockout in the 3rd round due to an elbow strike from Den which opened a cut and let blood ran down his face.
+In his fight with Den Muangsurin in 1993, the ref called two eight counts against Nuathoranee but he'd come back to win the bout by technical knockout in the 3rd round due to a cut caused by an elbow.

 After retirement, he turned into a trainer and later moved to Japan.
 One of his most successful students is K-1 MAX champion Masato Kobayashi.